jsenv/core/docs/cdn/readme.md

 </html>
 ```

-By default jsenv preserves cross origin urls: they are left untouched in the build files for instance.
+If we build this file with jsenv, the cross origin url is kept intact for files generated during the build.

 There is 2 circumstances where you might want to change this default behaviour:

 1. You want to remove dependency to external urls in your build files
-2. You want to transform code served by the CDN before it gets executed by the browser
+2. You want to transform code served by the CDN before it gets executed

 ## Remove CDN urls during build